THE SOUTHERN CONNECTICUT STATE UNIVERSITY DEPARTMENT OF NURSING PRESENTS:

 by communication, biological bases of health, health disparities, and the impact this

 on providing culturally-competent healthcare.
 Working collaboratively with Jamaican nursing students, our students will identify, assess, and plan interventions from a global perspective.
 Through this enriching educational opportunity, students will come away with a unique understanding and appreciation for cultural diversity, as well as the impact finances and the economy of a country have on healthcare.

 In addition to clinical work, the program includes team-building exercises, visits to public schools, and excursions to scenic coastal sites.

 The Nursing Program at Southern seeks to instill a mission of caring and compassion in all of its students, and focuses on the preparation of competent and creative practitioners to meet the health and human service needs within our society.
 Part of this mission is met through community- based clinical training and field practice, as this program offers.

-Students will enroll in the following 3-credit course:
+Students must enroll in the following 2-credit course offered for Spring 2015:

 This course focuses on preparing nursing students for the unique opportunity to study